After COVID revenue collapse, Canadian municipalities face insurance premium spike - Up News Info

 Blaming J&S is a “red herring,” said Ontario Trial Lawyers Association President Kris Bonn.

 “It’s a more fair system to have the innocently injured victim be made whole for their losses,” he said.
-“The municipality can still go after the other defendant if they pay more than their proportionate share.” ($1 = 1.2468 Canadian dollars) (Reporting by Nichola Saminather in Toronto Editing by Denny Thomas and Matthew Lewis)
+“The municipality can still go after the other defendant if they pay more than their proportionate share.” ($1 = 1.2468 Canadian dollars) (Reporting by Nichola Saminather in Toronto Editing by Denny Thomas, Matthew Lewis and Amran Abocar)

 Advertisement